jmathai/elodie/Readme.md

 Elodie relies on the great [ExifTool library by Phil Harvey](http://www.sno.phy.queensu.ca/~phil/exiftool/).
 You'll need to install it for your platform.

 Some features for video files will only work with newer versions of ExifTool and have been tested on version 10.20 or higher.
+Support for HEIC files requires version 11.50 or higher.
 Check your version by typing `exiftool -ver` and see the [manual installation instructions for ExifTool](http://www.sno.phy.queensu.ca/~phil/exiftool/install.html#Unix) if needed.

 ```
 # OSX (uses homebrew, http://brew.sh/)